-Last weekend the weather was perfect, I had a day off, and was restless to try some stouts that I had been saving for a special occasion.
+Last weekend the weather was perfect.
+I had a day off and was restless to try some stouts that I had been saving for a special occasion.
 All signs were pointing to it being a perfect weekend.
-So of course I had to go and ruin it by camping.
+Then I had to go and ruin it by camping.

 There is no such thing as packing light

 One of the things I love about running is how simple it is.
 Not a lot of gear needed and I can do it on my own time.
 Camping is the absolute opposite.
 I started making packing lists the week before.
-For a girl who opens the fridge every night to find a mystery inside, nothing is more frightening than meal planing.
-Especially when meal planing is just one part of a long and complicated list of thing one might need to survive outdoors.
+For a girl who opens the fridge every night to find a mystery inside, nothing is more frightening than meal planning.
+Especially when meal planning is just one part of a long and complicated list of things one might need to survive outdoors.
 Personal reminder—don’t let the world end.
 I’m not ready.

 Cooking will take all day and still taste awful

-I have begun to cook for myself on the odd occasion and the hard work usually results in something tasty.
+I enjoy cooking meals on the odd occasion and the hard work usually results in something tasty.
 Camping is not like that.
 Each meal has to be carefully planned, carried out and then prepped outside.
-You are might be reading this and thinking, who is this agoraphobic weirdo and what did she expect?
+You might be reading this and thinking, “Who is this agoraphobic weirdo and what did she expect?”
 Great question.
+I understood that I wouldn’t have a microwave handy.
 I had high hopes for these camping meals.
 After all, marshmallows are one of my favorite food groups.
 Scouring the internet I prepped the menu for two full days of meals.

 Thank God I brought a box of pop-tarts.

 * I did not invent these.
 I simply forgot that sticks were used.
-Amateur camp move.
+Amateur move.

 The East sucks at vistas and disk golf